-Jim Lehrer joined forces with Robert MacNeil in 1973 to anchor public television’s unprecedented, gavel-to-gavel coverage of the Senate Watergate hearings.
-The team earned an Emmy Award and initiated one of the most enduring and respected journalistic partnerships in television history.
+Jim Lehrer joined forces with Robert MacNeil in 1973 to anchor public television’s unprecedented, gavel-to-gavel coverage of the U.S. Senate Watergate hearings.
+The team earned an Emmy Award and initiated one of the most respected journalistic partnerships in television history.

-In 1975 The Robert MacNeil Report, a weeknightly half-hour news program that provided in-depth coverage of a different single issue each evening, debuted locally on Thirteen/WNET in New York, with Jim Lehrer as Washington correspondent.
+In 1975, The Robert MacNeil Report, a weeknightly half-hour news program that provided in-depth coverage of a different single issue each evening, debuted locally on Thirteen/WNET in New York, with Jim Lehrer as Washington correspondent, reporting from WETA Washington, D.C.
 Just a few months later, the successful program was re-titled The MacNeil/Lehrer Report and was distributed nationally by PBS.
-For the next seven years, the program set a standard for TV journalism and garnered more than 30 major awards for its co-anchors.
+For the next seven years, the program set a standard for broadcast journalism and garnered more than 30 major awards for the program and its co-anchors.

-The PBS NewsHour is fed live by satellite from 6 to 7 p.m.
+PBS NewsHour is fed live by satellite from 6 to 7 p.m.
 (ET) each weeknight, with repeat feeds updated when news warrants, from 7 to 8 p.m. and 9 to 10 p.m.
 (ET).
-PBS, which distributes The NewsHour, recommends a 7 to 8 p.m. schedule, but public television stations decide independently on The NewsHour’s time slot in their markets.
+PBS, which distributes PBS NewsHour, recommends a 7 to 8 p.m. schedule; public television stations decide independently on PBS NewsHour’s time slot in their markets.
 Many stations repeat the program late at night or early in the morning.

-The PBS NewsHour is produced by NewsHour Productions and WETA Washington, D.C. in association with Thirteen/WNET New York.
+PBS NewsHour is a production of NewsHour Productions LLC, a wholly-owned non-profit subsidiary of WETA Washington, D.C., in association with WNET in New York.
 PBS NewsHour originates from Washington, D.C.
 PBS NewsHour Weekend originates from New York, NY.

-The NewsHour’s website has won high marks for original reporting, interactive forums and substantive news coverage on the Internet.
-The site now averages more than 1 million unique visitors a week.
-In addition, the PBS NewsHour website features Extra, an interactive current events site for students and teachers that includes more than 150 lesson plans for bringing current events into the classroom.
+PBS NewsHour’s website has won high marks for original reporting, interactive forums and substantive news coverage on the Internet.
+The site now averages more than 2 million unique visitors a month.
+In addition, PBS NewsHour website features Extra, an interactive current events site for students and teachers that includes more than 150 lesson plans for bringing current events into the classroom.